Of all types of business, the real estate industry is one of the most client-centric.

 We’ve analysed the best CRM software for the real estate industry and made a list of essentials your product must have.

-Advanced CRMs have integrated modules for marketing campaigns automation, within which users can develop and fulfil campaigns and tasks, track, set and adjust the budget, create personalised emails and a whole lot of other things.
+Advanced CRMs have integrated modules for marketing campaigns automation, where users can create and fulfil campaigns and tasks, track, set and adjust the budget, create personalised emails and a whole lot of other things.

 With off-the-shelf templates, users can run efficient email and drip campaigns, analyse metrics and derive information about prospects.